zhanglaplace/Faster_rcnn_Cplusplus_vs2013/README.md

 # Faster-Rcnn-cplusplus
   Faster-rcnn cplusplus in windows with visual studio 2013 the project is according to the http://blog.csdn.net/oYangZi12/article/details/53290426?locationNum=5&fps=1

+  you can test with python model according https://github.com/zhanglaplace/faster-rcnn-cplusplus2

 # Platform
   You need a VC compiler to build these project, Visual Studio 2013 Community should be fine.
 You can download from https://www.visualstudio.com/downloads/.